 1- Unclear Project Scope

-2- Irrelevant Activity Estimation
+2- Inappropriate Activity Estimation

 3- Unanticipated Risks

-4- Incompetent Resources
+4- Inexperienced or Unskilled Resources

 How to Prevent Project Cost Overruns

 Unfortunately, it has become a norm for many projects to go over the budget.
 However, the reality should be different.
 Fortunately, with good and thorough planning, effective tracking, and supportive stakeholders, you can prevent project cost overruns.
-Below, we list the top four ways on how to prevent project cost overruns.
+Below, we list the top four ways how to prevent project cost overruns.

 1- Prevent Scope Creep